Complete families of immersed curves: General setup

 on the total space $\ms{C}$. \end{Lem}

-\begin{proof} Chang and Ran proved this in the case of $X=\mb{P}^n$ by considering the sheaf of principal parts \cite{CR2}.
-Here is an equivalent proof that works in general.
-The map $f:\ms{C}\to \mb{P}^n$ induces a map of vector bundles $T_{\pi}\to f^{*}T\mb{P}^n$ over $\ms{C}$, where $T_{\pi}$ is the relative tangent sheaf to the family $\ms{C}\to B$.
-The assumption that $\ms{C}\to \mb{P}^n$ is immersed on each fiber implies that this map is nonvanishing everywhere.
+\begin{proof} The map $f:\ms{C}\to X$ induces a map of vector bundles $T_{\pi}\to f^{*}T X$ over $\ms{C}$, where $T_{\pi}$ is the relative tangent sheaf to the family $\ms{C}\to B$.
+The assumption that $\ms{C}\to X$ is immersed on each fiber implies that this map is nonvanishing everywhere.
 In other words, we must have

 \end{proof}